morey-tech/managed-argocd-lab-template/README.md

    argocd-repo-server-<replicaset-id>-<pod-id>                 1/1     Running   0          64s
    argocd-repo-server-<replicaset-id>-<pod-id>                 1/1     Running   0          64s
    ```
-   - Re-run the `get pods` command to check for updates on the pod statuses.
+   - Re-run the `kubectl get pods -n akuity` command to check for updates on the pod statuses.
 9. Back on the Clusters dashboard, confirm that the cluster shows a green heart before the name, indicating a healthy status.

 ## 4. Using Argo CD to Deploy Helm Charts.